NTSFormer: A Self-Teaching Graph Transformer for Multimodal Isolated Cold-Start Node Classification: Method

 \subsection{Overall Framework}

-We propose \textbf{Neighbor-to-Self Graph Transformer (NTSFormer)}, a unified Graph Transformer framework specifically designed to address cold-start node classification on multimodal graphs, handling both isolation (absence of edges) and modality missing (e.g., missing text or image features).
-The overall framework of NTSFormer is shown in Figure~\ref{fig:overall_framework}.
-It comprises three key modules: \begin{itemize} \item \textbf{Multimodal Graph Pre-computation}: To capture diverse graph information for each node, this module performs a one-time pre-computation on multimodal graphs, converting multi-hop neighbor information across different modalities into fixed-length token sequences, which are then used as input to the Graph Transformer.
+We propose \textbf{Neighbor-to-Self Graph Transformer (NTSFormer)}, a unified Graph Transformer framework specifically designed to address isolated cold-start node classification on multimodal graphs, handling both isolation (absence of edges) and modality missing (e.g., missing text or image features).
+It comprises three key modules (see Figure~\ref{fig:framework}): \begin{itemize} \item \textbf{Multimodal Graph Pre-computation}: To capture diverse graph information for each node, this module performs a one-time pre-computation on multimodal graphs, converting multi-hop neighbor information across different modalities into fixed-length token sequences, which are then used as input to the Graph Transformer.

-\item \textbf{Mixture-of-Experts (MoE) Input Projection}: To effectively fuse the diverse graph information, this module adopts a Mixture-of-Experts architecture, where multiple experts dynamically project the input tokens into a shared embedding space, capturing different aspects of modality and neighborhood context.
+\item \textbf{Mixture-of-Experts (MoE) Input Projection}: To effectively fuse the diverse graph information, this module adopts multiple experts to dynamically project the input tokens into a shared embedding space, capturing different aspects of modality and neighbor information.

-\item \textbf{Neighbor-to-Self Teaching via Cold-Start Masking}: To enable self-teaching of Graph Transformers for cold-start node classification, this module applies a cold-start attention mask within a Transformer to simultaneously produce a \emph{student prediction} (from self-features only) and a \emph{teacher prediction} (with neighbor information), allowing the model to supervise itself without degrading to an MLP. \end{itemize}
+\item \textbf{Neighbor-to-Self Teaching via Cold-Start Masking}: To enable self-teaching of Graph Transformers for isolated cold-start node classification, this module applies a cold-start attention mask within a Transformer to simultaneously produce a \emph{student prediction} (from self-features only) and a \emph{teacher prediction} (with neighbor information), allowing the model to supervise itself without degrading to an MLP. \end{itemize}